lukevukovich/flavory/README.md

 flavory is a recipe app that helps you discover, save, and enjoy flavorful meals.

 ## To do
+- DB collection setup
+- Save recipes functionality
+- Saved page
 - Remove duplicate recipes
-- Saved page
-- Save tags on RecipeTile
-- Database init
-- Save recipes
 - Polish
 - Test
 - Code cleanup